yourbasic/api/README.md

 ### Don't use a lot where a little will do

     To paint a little thing like that you smeared Carelessly passing with your robes afloat, —
     Yet do much less, so much less, Someone says,
     (I know his name, no matter) — so much less!
     Well, less is more, Lucrezia: I am judged.

 *From Andrea del Sarto by Robert Browning, 1855.*

 Adding to Browning's advice would be a mistake.
 Instead, a war story:

-The Java `io` and `nio` packages are humongous — and incompatible.
+The `java.io`, `java.nio`, `java.nio.channels`, `java.nio.channels.spi`,
+`java.nio.file`, `java.nio.file.attribute`, `java.nio.file.spi`,
+`java.nio.charset`,  and `java.nio.charset.spi` packages have many methods.
-In fact, they are so big that many of us end up at [Stack Overflow][so] trying to get those pesky bytes from a file into our Java program.
+In fact, the API is so overwhelming that many of us end up at [Stack Overflow][so] trying to move streams of bytes in and out of our Java programs.
-Unfortunately, most of the brave souls who share Java code snippets on Stack Overflow also didn't read the full spec, and got it wrong.
+Unfortunately, many of those who share code snippets on Stack Overflow didn't read the full spec either, and got it wrong.

 For many years I didn't know that my Java programs used the platform default character encoding.
-That's an ugly bug, and I'm not the only one to have fallen into this trap.
+That's an ugly bug, and I'm not the only one to fall into this trap.

 There probably is no way to design a really good general-purpose IO library at this point.
 After all, such a library must support low-level operations on many diverse platforms.
 But please, don't add more fuel to the fire.

-The Go `io` package is a new fresh start.
-The library takes some getting used to but it's small and manageable, and handles the most common use cases well.
+The Go `io` package is a fresh new start.
+The library takes some getting used to, but it's small and manageable and handles the most common use cases well.
 Unfortunately, no amount of API design can fully protect us from the thorny history of file systems and fleeting memory technologies.